 - Kayaking, Whale Watching, and Boat Tours in Morro Bay: Hop on a guided kayak tour, chartered boat cruise or whale watching tour and view Morro Bay by water.
 With an active marine life in the Morro Bay Estuary, you are bound to see sea otters, harbor seals or even whales.

-- Hiking: Endless hiking trails run throughout Montaña de Oro with the most popular including the Bluff Trail, Valencia Peak, and Oats Peak.
+- Hiking: Endless hiking trails run throughout Montaña de Oro State Park with the most popular including the Bluff Trail, Valencia Peak, and Oats Peak.

 - Biking: With designated trails for mountain bikers, MDO is a slice of heaven with spectacular views and technical biking trails.

 - Horseback Riding: Montaña de Oro’s main staging area for horses is Hazard Canyon Parking Area.
 Enjoy riding through eucalyptus groves and along the bluffs on MDO’s Dune Trail.